Analyst40/analyst40/curriculum.md

 # Data Maverick: Initiation Curriculum

-30 days of the internet's best data analytics resources.
+30 days of the internet's best data analytics resources, curated by David Venturi for the Data Maverick community.

 Note: Below, 1 day is defined as 4 hours of productive time.
 A common measure is 0.05 days, which is ~10 minutes.